quanqhow/DoyleInvestigators2/README.md

   classifier and is used to train on document vectors (with corresponding lables).
 Afterwards, it can provide predictions on new document vectors.

+For reproducible results, set the `seed` paramater during training and prediction.
+Also, set environment variable `PYTHONHASHSEED` to an integer prior to launching Python interpreter process.

 ## Usage